 Spice things up with this spiralized vegetable stir fry recipe!
 The stir fry is cooked in a cashew satay sauce for a simple, delicious, one pan dinner that takes just 20 minutes to make.
-Paleo and vegan friendly.
+Paleo and vegan options.
 For a Whole 30 recipe option, see the notes.

 - 3 zucchini and/or yellow squash (spiralized into noodles)

 - 1 cup chopped Napa cabbage (more if you want more veggies)

-- 1/4 c chopped red or green onion
+- 1/4 cup chopped red or green onion

 - 1 Tablespoon sesame oil

-- 3 to 4 tbsp creamy nut or seed butter (Cashew butter or almond butter.
+- 3 to 4 Tablespoon creamy nut or seed butter (Cashew butter or almond butter.
 Adjust according to how much zucchini you use).

 - 1/2 – 1 teaspoon red chili flakes

-- 2 tbsp tamari or gluten free soy sauce
+- 2 tbsp tamari (GF soy sauce) or coconut aminos

 - 1 teaspoon agave nectar (optional)